-How can the study authors make such a ridiculous claim?
+How can the study make such a claim?

-- They ignored the decreased in cycling after the helmet law.
-Instead of using surveys that had counted the actual number of cyclists, they ASSUMED that cycling increased with population growth.
+- It ignored the decreased in cycling after the helmet law.
+Instead of using surveys that had counted the actual number of cyclists, it ASSUMED that cycling increased with population growth.

 - The introduction of the helmet law occurred at the same time as other road safety measures, notably a crackdown on drink driving and lower speed limits.
 These measures lowered the speed of cycling accidents, thus reducing head injuries.
 However, the study authors attribute ALL the apparent relative reduction in head injuries relative to arm injuries to the helmet law, without taking into consideration other factors.
 This is a common mistake of failing to assess confounding factors.

 This study is like doing a cost benefit analysis while ignoring the costs and exaggerating the benefits.

 This “study” was funded by a government who, struggling to justify its counterproductive policy, commissions studies to defend it.
 The bureaucrats quote this study as following: